 Curriculum offerings are structured around a set of four (4) core construction engineering courses, combined with one course in Decision Management.
 The requirements are summarized in the following tables.

-Master of Science in Construction Management Program Coordinator:

-Dr. Elias Sagan, Chair - Department of Civil Engineering, esagan@aud.edu
+Master of Science in Construction Management Program Coordinator: Dr. Ibrahim Bakry, Assistant Professor - Department of Civil Engineering, ibakry@aud.edu

 M.S.C.M.
 Summary of Degree Requirements